Injured workers who are off work due to an injury may also struggle with another health issue – depression.

 Bringing employees back to work not only reassures them that their future employment is secure, but also gives them a way to feel productive.

 Offer an employee assistance program and make sure employees know it’s there to help them if they’re having struggles in their personal lives.
-Oftentimes, injured workers who experience consequential depression had pre-existing depression that was either undiagnosed or diagnosed but untreated.
+Oftentimes, employees who experience consequential depression had pre-existing depression that was either undiagnosed or diagnosed but untreated.

 Encouraging employees to address any mental health conditions before an injury occurs is not only the right thing to do, but can also stave off lengthy and costly complications in the event of an injury.

-When employees are injured at work, knowing their employers care about them and want them to return can go a long way in preventing anxiety.
+When employees are injured at work, knowing their employer cares about them and wants them to return can go a long way in preventing anxiety.
 That said, employees might be suspect of their supervisors’ sincerity if the leaders never seemed to care about their well-being in the past.